1936 Singapore Open

 The 1936 Singapore Open, also known as the 1936 Singapore Badminton Championships, took place from 5 September 1936 – 7 February 1937 at the Clerical Union Hall in Balestier, Singapore.
-The ties were played over a few months with the first round ties being played on the 5th of September and the last (women's singles final) was played on the 7th of February 1937.
+The ties were played over a few months with the first round ties being played on 5 September and the last (women's singles final) was played on 7 February 1937.
 There was no women's doubles competition due to the lack of entries.